nordic-institute/X-Road/README.md

 - CPUs: 2
 - Memory: 2 GiB
 - Swap: 1 GiB
+- Disk space: 2 GiB

 ### 1.4 Reference Data

-*Note*: The information in empty cells should be determined before the server’s installation, by the person performing the installation.
+*Note*: The information in empty cells should be determined before the server's installation, by the person performing the installation.

  **Ref** | **Value**                                | **Explanation**